dmsul/site-source/content/pages/tutorial_workflow_3python.rst

 This is also a good time to commit your changes in Git if you haven't already done so.

-When you're done, there should be a very simple if-main block or no if-main block at all.
+When you're done, there should be a very simple (maybe empty) if-main block.

 Use a consistent style
 ----------------------

 Just like for writing prose, there are style guides for writing code.
-Python as an official style guide called PEP8 that contains more rules than I'll go over here.
-However, there is a create Python tool called Flake8 that will automatically check your code for PEP8 errors and syntax errors.
+Python has an official style guide called PEP8 that contains more rules than I'll go over here.
+However, there is a great Python tool called Flake8 that will automatically check your code for PEP8 and syntax errors.
 It can be integrated into the Atom editor using the :code:`linter-flake8` plugin.

 A few examples of important PEP8 rules that we'll follow: